-The Central Government may, if satisfied that it necessary or expedient, so to do, in public interest, by notification in the Official Gazette and subject to such conditions, if any, as may be specified therein, permit any body or other agency to commence or carry on the business of export of spices without a certificate.
+- Power to permit export without certificate.– The Central Government may, if satisfied that it is necessary or expedient, so to do, in public interest, by notification in the Official Gazette and subject to such conditions, if any, as may be specified there in, permit any body or other agency to commence or carry on the business of export of spices without a certificate.

-(2) Without prejudice to the generally of the powers conferred by sub-section (1), any order made thereunder may provide-
+(2) Without prejudice to the generality of the powers conferred by sub-section (1), any order made thereunder may provide-

-(b) For such other matters, including in particular the entering and search of premises, vehicles, vessels and aircraft, and the seizure by a person authorized to make such search, of cardamom in respect of which such person has reason to believe that a contravention of the order has been, is being or is about to be, committed.
+(b) for such other matters; including in particular the entering and search of premises, vehicles, vessels and aircraft, and seizure by a person authorised to make such search of cardamom in the respect of which such person has reason to believe that a contravention of the order has been, is being or is about to be committed.

-The Central Government may, by order published in the Official Gazette, make provision for prohibiting, restricting or otherwise controlling the import of cardamom, either generally or in specified classes of cases.
+- Power to prohibit or control import of Cardamom.– The Central Government may, by order publish in the official Gazette, make provision for prohibiting, restricting or otherwise controlling the import of cardamom, either generally or in specified classes of cases.

-(1) Without prejudice to the foregoing provisions of this Act, the Board shall, in the discharge of its functions and duties under this Act, be bound by such directions on questions of policy as the Central Government may give in writing to it from time to time:
+- Power of the Central Government to issue directions.– (1) Without prejudice to foregoing provisions of this Act, the Board shall, in the discharge of its functions and duties under this Act, be bound by such direction of questions of policy as the Central Government may give in writing to it from time to time;

 (2) The decision of the Central Government whether a question is one of policy or not shall be final.

-The Central Government may, by notification in the Official Gazette supersede the Board for such period, not exceeding six months, as may be specified in the notification.
+the Central Government may, by notification in the Official Gazette, supersede the Board for such period, not exceeding six months, as may be specified in that notification,

-(c) All properly owned or controlled by the Board shall, until the Board is reconstituted under sub-section (3), vest in the Central Government.
+(c) all property owned or controlled by the Board shall, until the Board is reconstituted under sub-section (3), vest in the Central Government.

-Provided that the Central Government may, at any time, before the expiration of the period of suppression, take action under this sub-section.
+Provided that the Central Government may, at any time, before the expiration of the period of supersession, take action under this subsection.

-The Central Government may, after due appropriation made by Parliament by law, in this behalf, make to the Board grants and loans of such sums of money as that Government may consider necessary.
+- Grants and loans by the Central Government.– The Central Government may, after due appropriation made by Parliament by law, in this behalf, made to the Board grants and loans of such sums of money as that Government may consider necessary.

-(b) All fees levied and collected in respect of certificates grained under this Act; and
+(b) all fees levied and collected in respect of certificates granted under this Act; and,

 (2) The Fund shall be applied for meeting-

-(c) Expenses on objects and for purposes authored by this Act.
+(c) expenses on objects and for purposes authorised by this Act.

-The Board shall prepare, in such form and at such time each financial year, as may be prescribed, its annual report, giving a full account of its activities during the previous financial year, and submit a copy thereof to the Central Government.
+- Annual Report.– The Board shall prepare, in such form and at such time each financial year, as may be prescribed its annual report giving a full account of its activities during the previous financial year and submit a copy thereof to the Central Government.

-The accounts of the Board shall be maintained and audited in such manner as may, in consultation with the Comptroller and Auditor-General of India, be prescribed and the Board shall furnish to the Central Government before such date, as may be prescribed, its audited copy of accounts together with the auditor’s report thereon.
+- Accounts and audit.– The accounts of the Board shall be maintained and audited in such manner as may, in consultation with Comptroller and Auditor General of India, be prescribed and the Board shall furnish to the Central Government before such date, as may be prescribed, its audited copy of accounts together with the auditor’s report thereon.

-Any person who being required by or under this Act to furnish any return fails to furnish such return or furnishes a return containing any particular which is false and which he knows to be false or does not believe to be true shall be punishable with fine which may extend to five hundred rupees.
+- Penalty for making false returns.– Any person who being required by or under this Act to furnish any return fails to furnish such return or furnishes a return containing any particulars which is false and which he knows to be false or does not believe to be true shall be punishable with fine which may extend to five hundred rupees.

-Section 27.
-Penalties for obstructing an officer or member of the Board in the discharge of his duties and for failure to produce books and records
+- Penalties for obstructing an officer or member of the Board in the discharge of his duties and for failure to produce books and records.– Any person who –

-(a) Obstructs any member authorized by the Chairman in writing or any officer or other employee of the Board authorized by it in this behalf or any person authorized in this behalf by the Central Government or by the Board, in the exercise of any power conferred, or in the discharge of any duty imposed, on him by or under this Act; or
+(a) obstructs any member authorised by the Chairman in writing or any officer or other employee of the Board authorised by it in this behalf or any person authorised in this behalf by the Central Government of by the Board, in the exercise of any power conferred, or in the discharge or any duty imposed, on him by or under this Act; or

 Shall be punishable with imprisonment which may extend to six months, or with fine which may extend to one thousand rupees, or with both.